 Two recent long-term studies suggest that many people with PD will eventually develop a mild form of dementia as the disease progresses, usually many years after their initial diagnosis.
 One medication, Exelon® (rivastigmine tartrate), can treat dementia in PD.
 Other medications are being studied.

 What causes cognitive changes in people with PD?

-One cause is a drop in the level of dopamine, the neurotransmitter that is involved in regulating the body’s movements.
+One cause is a drop in the level of A chemical messenger (neurotransmitter) that regulates movement and emotions., the neurotransmitter that is involved in regulating the body’s movements.
 However, the cognitive changes associated with dopamine declines are typically mild and restricted.

 Other brain changes are likely also involved in cognitive decline in PD.
 Scientists are looking at changes in two other chemical messengers — A chemical messenger (neurotransmitter) in the striatum area of the brain.
 It is involved in many brain functions, such as memory and control of motor activity.
 It is believed that acetylcholine and dopamine maintain a delicate balance in the brain.
 Lack of dopamine in people with Parkinson’s disrupts this balance.
 Anticholinergic medications block acetylcholine. and norepinephrine — as possible additional causes of memory and executive function loss in Parkinson’s.

 The cognitive changes that accompany Parkinson’s early on tend to be limited to one or two mental areas, with severity varying from person to person.
 Areas most often affected include: